BorealisAI/scaleformer/README.md

 This repo is a modified version of the public implementation of [Autoformer paper](https://arxiv.org/abs/2106.13008) which can be find in this [repository](https://github.com/thuml/Autoformer).
 We also use the related parts of [FEDformer](https://github.com/MAZiqing/FEDformer), [FiLM](https://github.com/tianzhou2011/FiLM/), and [NHits](https://github.com/Nixtla/neuralforecast).

 ## Why Scaleformer?
-Using iteratively refining a forecasted time series at multiple scales with shared weights, architec- ture adaptations and a specially-designed normalization scheme, we are able to achieve significant performance improvements with minimal additional computational overhead.
+Using iteratively refining a forecasted time series at multiple scales with shared weights, architecture adaptations and a specially-designed normalization scheme, we are able to achieve significant performance improvements with minimal additional computational overhead.

 <p align="center">
 <img src="figs\teaser.png" width=90% alt="" align=center />